satnetuser001/laravel-development-in-docker/README.md

-This is a development environment for the Laravel application with MySQL database in Docker containers.<br>
+###This is a development environment for the Laravel application with MySQL database in Docker containers.

 Block-diagram of application:
 <pre>